Kaan-1/FLSim/README.md

 ## Experiments

+In this simulation, each client has different download time, computation time and upload time, resulting in different repsonse times.
+Variance of these values must be picked from the CLI.

-There are several preconstructed experiments for a user to run.
-They all follow the same simulation, but with different datasets.
-Types of experiments, with their explanations, and instructions on how to run an experiment is given below.
+There are several pretuned experiment datasets for a user to utilize.
+The datasets are still generated during runtime, but these options effect the parameters of the dataset being generated.
+Types of datasets, with their explanations, and instructions on how to run an experiment is given below.

 - **homo_low_dev**: Syntetic datasets of the clients all follow the same normal distribution, and they all have low individual deviation
 - **homo_high_dev**: Syntetic datasets of the clients all follow the same normal distribution, but with deviation high individual deviation